yantra-core/Mantra.js/ReadMe.md

 ### Sutra Behavioral Trees

-Using the [Sutra.js](https://github.com/yantra-core/Sutra.js) library `mantra` game logic can be created using JSON files, a Fluent JavaScript API, or the *ALPHA* [Visual Editor](https://yantra.gg/mantra/examples/offline/sutra-level-editor). `sutra` supports `i18n` compatible exports to a human readable defintions like this:
+Using the [Sutra.js](https://github.com/yantra-core/Sutra.js) library `mantra` game logic can be created using JSON files or a Fluent JavaScript API. `sutra` supports `i18n` compatible exports to a human readable defintions like this:

 **Example Sutra**
 ```